ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/exercises/tutorial-2-github-api.md

 - [ ] `get_issue` retrieves issue details
 - [ ] `search_issues` finds relevant issues
 - [ ] Errors are handled gracefully
-- [ ] Server integrates with Claude Desktop
+- [ ] Server integrates with Cursor IDE
 - [ ] Token is stored securely (not in code)

 ## What You've Learned